kirstin/kirstinheidler.co.uk/pages/terms-and-conditions.md

 ## Complaints and Feedback
 For making a complaint please refer to my [Complaints Procedure](/complaints-procedure/).

 Any feedback about my services or this website is greatly appreciated and needed.
-Please write me an email: hello@kirstinheidler.co.uk
+Please write me an email: <a id="mailLink">hello[ät]kirstinheidler.co.uk</a>

 ## Centre for Nonviolent Communication